chipwhisp/chipwhisp/README.md

 Its these little interactions i get with strangers on the internet that makes me so joyfilled

 People are so kind.
-Thank you to the people who complimented me today, thank you thank you thank you.
+Thank you to the people who complimented me today!
 -----------

 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=Wherever+I+go+,;And+the+wind...+&color=808080)](https://git.io/typing-svg)